My blog has something to tell you Rotating Header Image

 Also, I think there’s a bit of a distinction between “being disappointed” and “being disappointed in” – one can be disappointed by the events that transpired and still be proud and not disappointed in the efforts or persons involved.

-2. John Clark says:
+2. John Clark

 It’s actually his biggest achievement yet, so I think it makes little sense to call it a disappointment.
 Although I understand, in a sense: the disappointment refers to what was at stake.
 Losing in the semi-final simply loses you a place in the final, where losing in the final loses you the title.
 I don’t think it’s as much to do with effort as it is to do with what is at stake.

-Your email is never published nor shared.
+Your email address will not be published.
 Required fields are marked *